timhaintz/timhaintz.github.io/_posts/2019-02-20-Azure-Automated-Test-Environment.md

 With the adoption of Infrastructure as Code, I noticed there wasn't a base level of automation to setup an environment from scratch.
 A true green fields deployment.
 [Desired State Configuration](https://docs.microsoft.com/en-us/powershell/dsc/overview/overview) (DSC) assumes you already have an environement setup.
 [Azure Resource Manager Templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) (ARM Templates) assume you have an environment to deploy to.
 The environment needs a subscription, resource group, storage, networking, credential storage etc.

 I created my first Open Source project to solve this problem.
-Once you have an Azure account, [Azure Automated Test Environment](https://github.com/timhaintz/aate) asks you to enter a username and password.
+Once you have an Azure account, AATE asks you to enter a username and password.
 AATE then deploys and builds everything you need as shown in the screen shot below.

 ![All resources](/assets/20190220/allResources.png)

 ### History

-I originally wrote all of the DSC sections of [Azure Automated Test Environment](https://github.com/timhaintz/aate) (AATE) using [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/).
+I originally wrote all of the DSC sections of AATE using [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/).
 Managing the base OS creation using the [Microsoft Deployment Toolkit](https://www.microsoft.com/en-au/download/details.aspx?id=54259) was time consuming.
 [Johan Arwidmark](https://deploymentresearch.com/) has some great posts about how to deploy images.
 I used a lot of Johan's blogs and videos to get my Hyper-V environment up and running.

 I realised that using Hyper-V wasn't as easily sharable as using Azure.
 Base OS images were needed to be built locally before being able to deploy the DSC components.
 I embarked on re-factoring my Hyper-V scripts to deploy in Azure, that's where AATE was born.